The Best Brake Repair & Service In Dover

 This either indicates that your brake fluid is getting low, or you have a leak in your brake line.
 Get it inspected.

-Brake pedal is traveling all the way to the floor:
+The brake pedal is traveling all the way to the floor:

 Your brake pedal going all the way to the floor can be caused by a number of reasons.
 Your brake lines could be leaking fluid.
 If your vehicle is not leaking any brake fluid, The Master Cylinder is usually the culprit.